Accession of Ukraine to the European Union: Application

+Candidacy

-According to Deputy Prime Minister of Ukraine Olha Stefanishyna, three EU countries opposed granting the status to Ukraine; according to Bloomberg, the Netherlands and Denmark were two of them.
-Germany, on the other hand, offered to give Ukraine a conditional status, under promises to fulfill certain requirements.
+According to Olha Stefanishyna, the Ukrainian Deputy Prime Minister for European and Euro-Atlantic Integration, three EU countries opposed granting candidate status to Ukraine; according to Bloomberg, the Netherlands and Denmark were two of them.
+Germany offered to give Ukraine a conditional status, under promises to fulfill certain requirements.

 On 29 May, in order to support Ukraine's accession to the EU, in particular to obtain the status of a candidate for membership in the European Union, the Government of Ukraine launched a communication campaign "Embrace Ukraine.
 Strengthen the Union" set for 25–26 June.

 After a meeting with Volodymyr Zelenskyy on 16 June in Kyiv, the leaders of Germany, Italy, Romania and France called for immediate candidate status for EU membership for Ukraine.
 Federal Chancellor of Germany Olaf Scholz noted that Ukraine's further movement into the EU, if all countries agree to grant it candidate status, depends on its own efforts.
 Separately, French President Emmanuel Macron explained that the visit to Ukraine of the leaders of the three largest EU economies - Germany, Italy and France, as well as the President of Romania was aimed at creating unanimity in the European Union regarding Ukraine's first step towards accession, which is the granting of candidate status: it was accepted the decision to grant Ukraine candidate status without additional conditions, but then to impose conditions on reforms at all subsequent stages.

 On 17 June, Foreign Minister Jeppe Kofod said that the Danish government is ready to support granting Ukraine candidate status for EU accession if the European Commission provides a positive recommendation.
 The Netherlands on the same day appealed to the European Commission with a call to carefully prescribe the conditions for Ukraine's further approach to EU membership.
 In particular, the European Commission is called upon to prescribe in its conclusion what reforms Ukraine will have to implement in the future.
 The Netherlands provided a detailed description of what they consider to be the essential criteria.

 Also on 17 June, the European Commission recommended that the European Council grant Ukraine the perspective to become a member of the European Union and candidate status for accession.
 Simultaneously with the recommendation to approve the candidate status, the Commission listed seven required reforms to be implemented by Ukraine: